What is decentralized finance (DeFi)?

 Augur offers two primary actions and uses an ERC-20 token:

-Market creation: Users can create an Augur market by spending some Ethereum.
-When creating a market, users need to set the taker fees and maker fees, which should be low enough to incentivize people to bid and high enough to cover the Ethereum cost.
+Market creation.
+Users can create an Augur market by spending some ETH.
+When creating a market, users need to set the taker fees and maker fees, which should be low enough to incentivize people to bid and high enough to cover the cost.

-Trading events shares: Users can buy or trade shares that represent the odds of the occurrence of a market event.
+Trading events shares.
+Users can buy or trade shares that represent the odds of the occurrence of a market event.
 Traders can make money by buying positions at a low cost and selling them when the price increases.
 People who predict an event correctly will also receive rewards when the market closes.
+Those who guess wrong lose their stake.

-Augur token: $REP (reputation token): $REP is an ERC-20 token used on the Augur platform to create a prediction market, buy participation tokens, or dispute an outcome.
+The Augur token is REP (reputation token).
+REP is an ERC-20 token used on the Augur platform to create a prediction market, buy participation tokens, or dispute an outcome.

 Asset management

 Transparency promises to make information accessible and secure.
-Composable allows users to enjoy hyper-customization of portfolios.
-Trustless provides access to historically illiquid assets.
+Composable means users can enjoy hyper-customization of portfolios.
+Finally, a trustless system provides access to historically illiquid assets.

 Ampleforth